chauhansachin13/chauhansachin13/README.md

 - 👋 Hi, I’m @chauhansachin13.
 - 👀 I’m interested in coding and software engineering.
-- 🌱 I have many certifications in DaSA and Java programming.
+- 🌱 I have many certifications in DSA and Java programming.

 <!---